ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 A component SHOULD be a UI component from the UI framework.
 Currently, we also have legacy Module and Service components as well as some some legacy code that has been grouped to form a component like unit, but both of these SHOULD dissolve into modern UI components in the future.

-Colors, sizes and fonts MUST reference global variables, functions, mixins and extensible classes from other layers.
+Colors, sizes and fonts SHOULD reference global variables, functions, mixins and extensible classes from other layers.

 A component MUST be independent from other components.
 It MAY mix and combine stuff from the upper layers to create classes that MUST be used in the html template of this specific component only.